Records management with

 In 2017 the Financial Industry Regulatory Authority (FINRA) released a notice (here) stating all businesses engaged in digital communications are required to keep a record.
 This includes website data, social media posts, and messages.

-• 360 Documents automatically groups over 2,000 file extensions into 18 easy-to-remember categories: PDF, Image files, Text files, Excel & spreadsheets, Presentations, Outlook items, Video files, Audio files, CAD, ECAD, Bioinformatics, Medical imaging, Medical signals, Geodata, Coding, Databases, Websites, Security
+360 Documents automatically groups over 2,000 file extensions into 19 easy-to-remember categories: PDF, Image files, Text files, Excel & spreadsheets, Presentations, Outlook items & PIM, Video files, Audio files, CAD, ECAD, Bioinformatics, Medical imaging, Medical signals, Geodata, Coding, Databases, Websites, Security, Others

 Software integrations allow organizations to connect 360 Documents to other applications:

-1. Connector to MS Outlooks (here) to archive emails directly from your favourite inbox
+- Connector to MS Outlook (here) to archive emails directly from your favourite inbox

-2. Connector to 360 Multibanking (here) to pay invoices directly from 360 Documents and access more than 50 Swiss banks through a single login and dashboard
+- Connector to 360 Multibanking (here) to pay invoices directly out of the DMS and access more than 50 Swiss banks through a single login and dashboard

 360 Documents: Pricing